-The Museum of Perspective; consist of a collection of early perspective instruments and related visual methods.
+We are building a Museum of Perspective; being a collection of early perspective instruments and related visual methods.

 The museum consists also of a collection of models of the most important gnomonic and astronomical devices, each of which with accompanying charts on which are explained both the projection methods they involve and the point of view they assure.